Stock Quote

 At the Capcom Group, management’s objective is to increase corporate value through the sustainable growth of its businesses.

-In addition to measuring performance with a medium-term management goal of 10% increased operating income per fiscal year, the Company strives to enhance corporate value from a capital efficiency perspective by improving return on equity (ROE), while at the same time focusing on cash flow management.
-Further, Capcom is working to maintain a consolidated dividend payout ratio of 30% as its basic policy while continuing to make stable dividend payouts, after giving due consideration to matters such as future expansion and changes in the business environment.
+In addition to measuring performance with a medium-term management goal of 10% increased operating profit per fiscal year, the Company strives to enhance corporate value from a capital efficiency perspective by improving return on equity (ROE), while at the same time focusing on cash flow management.
+Further, the Company is working to maintain a consolidated dividend payout ratio of 30% as its basic policy while continuing to make stable dividend payouts, after giving due consideration to matters such as future expansion and changes in the business environment.

 3. The Business Environment and Medium- to Long-Term Management Strategy